 The Agricultural Conservation Easement Program (ACEP) is NRCS’s overarching easement program and provides financial and technical assistance to help conserve agricultural lands and wetlands and their related benefits.

-• The Wetland Reserve Enhancement Partnership (WREP) continues to be a voluntary program under the Wetland Reserve Easements (WRE) component through which NRCS signs agreements with eligible partners to leverage resources to carry out high priority wetland protection, restoration and enhancement and to improve wildlife habitat.
+- The Wetland Reserve Enhancement Partnership (WREP) The Wetland Reserve Enhancement Partnership (WREP) is a partnership program and funding opportunity under the Wetland Reserve Easements (WRE) component.
+NRCS signs agreements with eligible partners to leverage resources to carry out high priority wetland protection, restoration, and enhancement and to improve wildlife habitat.
+Idaho is currently accepting FY24 WREP partnership project proposals until August 16, 2024.

 Application Submission Dates